christianvedels/OccCANINE/README.md

 ### Large files
 'Raw_data', 'Test_data' and 'Training_data' are each too large to redistribute via github.
 Each of these directories contains a text-file 'DROPBOX.txt' with a dropbox link to where the file can be downloaded.

+## Data cleaning
+Data cleaning scripts are found in 'Data_cleaning_scripts'.
+Everything runs in numeric order the scripts name.

+- '000_Function.R' contains functions shared across all data cleaning.
+- '001_Assets_for_cleaning.R' generates assets for data cleaning to avoid miscelaneous difference in key features.
+E.g. the encoding of hisco to 1 to N encoding.
+- '00[x]_...R' when x>1 cleans individual data sources.
+Each of these save one file 'Clean_....Rdata' containing cleaned data to use in the final following step.
+- '101_Train_test_val_split.R' makes everything consistent and save training, validation and test data

 ### Structure of training data
 | Variable              | Description                                                                                              |